 Erica's department head has recently hired a consultant to work with all staff members to improve their communication skills so that they can work more effectively with patients.
 "This must be mostly for the doctors," Erica thinks.
 The surgeons are especially notorious for having no people skills.
 She feels that she communicates well with her patients already and presumes the mandatory workshops will be a waste of her valuable time.
 "What is there to learn?
 The recommendations for patients recovering from heart attacks and surgeries are pretty cut and dried," she says to herself.
 "Sure, changing diet, exercise, and maybe quitting smoking and managing stress are a lot for most of these patients, but what choice do they have?
 Lifestyle change works, and patients need the information to get with the program."

 Chapter 1 presented information on the most common health problems found in North America and around the world, emphasizing that a majority of these relate to health behaviors.
 Behaviors often cause the problem, as when smoking causes carcinogenic changes in lung cells or the destruction of the alveoli seen in emphysema.
 Sometimes a number of behaviors contribute to a disorder, as with type 2 diabetes.
 Health professionals often recommend lifestyle changes to reduce the negative effects of chronic health problems, such as heart disease, and to improve longevity and quality of life.
 Health researchers and policy makers alike agree that people must develop healthful lifestyles to prevent, delay, and treat the major threats to health and wellbeing (Freudenberg & Olden, 2011).

-It is impossible to ignore the urgent need for all ...
+It is impossible to ignore the urgent need ...